tmaxdillon/movie-gender-sentiment-analysis/README.md

 Output: subset dataframe

 ### Example
-For an example/demo on how these functions can be used, refer to [create_subset_demo.ipynb] (https://github.com/tmaxdillon/movie-gender-sentiment-analysis/blob/master/movie_analysis/create_subset.ipynb)
+For an example/demo on how these functions can be used, refer to [create_subset_demo.ipynb](https://github.com/tmaxdillon/movie-gender-sentiment-analysis/blob/master/movie_analysis/create_subset.ipynb)

-## Comment Extraction:
+## Comment Extraction
 Use [comment_downloader.py](https://github.com/tmaxdillon/movie-gender-sentiment-analysis/blob/master/movie_analysis/comment_downloader.py) to download comments from each movie trailer.
 Input: csv file containing (youtube_id, movie_id)s.
 The header name should be "youtube_id" and "movie_id"
 Output: {movie_id}.csv which contains all the comments from each movie's trailer